 - If your program is located in a country where the language spoken is taught at Grinnell and more than 1 semester of language is required, one of your recommendations must come from a professor from that department.

-6. Once you have all forms filled out and the information needed you are ready to begin the application.
-Using the Program Search, find your first choice program.
+6. Apply Now: After reviewing these components, you are ready to start an application.
+Using the Program Search, find your program.
 Click the Apply Now button.
-Select your first choice term; fall or spring semester or academic year.
 Use your Grinnell College login.
-Submit only one application.
-You will not need to submit an application for your second choice program.
-You will be asked to indicate your second choice program.
 Save your work frequently.
 Do not submit items until completed.
-You can return to your application anytime by using the Login button on the Home page.
+Required components are stored within the application and can be downloaded from and uploaded to it.
+You can return to the application anytime by using the Login button on the Home page.